 Emergency Preparedness Kits

 Because of the unique conditions of the Delta, it could take days before local response workers will be able to reach you during a flood emergency.
 You may need to survive on your own until help arrives.
-This means having your own food, water and other supplies in sufficient quantity to last for at least 72 hours.
+This means having your own food, water and other supplies (PDF) in sufficient quantity to last for at least 72 hours.

 Here are more resources for assembling an emergency kit: